Yemen entry requirements for United Arab Emirates passport holders

 Proof of accommodation

-Have a printed hotel reservation or a letter from your host in Yemen ready.
-Immigration may ask where you are staying, especially if you arrive without a pre-booked hotel.
+Carry a printed hotel reservation or a letter of invitation from your Yemeni host.
+Immigration may ask where you're staying, especially if you arrive without a pre-arranged tour operator.

 Recommended